Electromagnetic fireworks: Fast radio bursts from rapid reconnection in the compressed magnetar wind: Discussion

 Both constraints in Eqs.~(\ref{eq:amplitudeluminosity}) and (\ref{eq:amplitudefrequency}) are required to explain FRBs induced by the mechanism described in this paper.
-The strength of synchrotron cooling and relativistic bulk motion of particles in the interaction region control the characteristic frequency of the wave emission \citep[see Eqs.~\ref{eq:outfrequencylab}, \ref{eq:amplitudefrequency}, as well as][]{Lyubarsky2020}.
-Equating the above expressions yields
+The strength of synchrotron cooling and relativistic bulk motion of particles in the interaction region control the characteristic frequency of the wave emission \citep[][]{Lyubarsky2020}.
+In the case of the finite system, combining Eqs.~(\ref{eq:erfinite}) and~(\ref{eq:pulseamp}), the total burst luminosity can be written as

+$L_{\rm b}$ scales with the inverse of the rotational period and FRB duration.
+Bright millisecond FRBs produced by this mechanism may be related to faster rotating magnetars.
+Combining Eqs.~(\ref{eq:outfrequencylab}), (\ref{eq:amplitudefrequency}), and (\ref{eq:totalenergyrelease}) yields

-Coherent emission emerging during the LFP-current sheet interaction in the magnetar wind falls into the GHz range for intermediate to high burst luminosities, $e_{\rm b}\gtrsim 10^{40} {\rm erg}$, for magnetars with periods as observed in our Galaxy, or younger magnetars with faster rotation.
+Coherent emission emerging during the LFP-current sheet interaction in the magnetar wind falls into the GHz range for intermediate to high burst luminosities, $L_{\rm b}\gtrsim 10^{42} {\rm erg/s}$, for magnetars with periods as observed in our Galaxy, or younger magnetars with faster rotation.